JOURNAL OF GENTRY GENEALOGY

 Taney, MO

-- Elizabeth F 1830-1835 ---
+– daughter F 1830-1835 ---

-5. Allen-D Gentry (G31221)
+4. Allen-D Gentry (G8312)

 The Allen Gentry of whom we speak now has the least known about him of any of the Allens.
 Time and again, his appearance in the Hall County, Georgia, census of 1820 is suggested as representing an earlier stage in the life of one of the other Allens who show up in later census records.
-This is especially true of the Allen just described above who moved on the Missouri.
+This is especially true of the Allen just described above who moved on to Missouri.
 The author's conclusion, on the other hand, is that he is a dead-end, and that he must have died there before 1830.
-One thing is almost certain, that he was part of family of Gentrys who moved together to Hall County very shortly before 1820.
+One thing is almost certain, that he was part of a family of Gentrys who moved together to Hall County very shortly before 1820.
 Allen and his presumed brother, John, are the only Gentrys that show up in the 1820 census, but we have records in Hall County for the following marriages:

 1823 Jan 30 Roland Gentry married Nancy Mattocks